danieljsharpe/DISCOTRESS/documentation.md

   seed for the random number generators (default 19).

 **DEBUG**
-  enable extra printing and tests to aid debugging
+  enable extra printing and tests to aid debugging.

 **DUMPWAITTIMES**
   dump the mean waiting times for nodes to the file _meanwaitingtimes.dat_